Did you pay attention to the news during the 2016 election cycle?

 If you simply MUST log in to a site via Facebook (i.e. that’s the only option available to you), it might be wise to avoid using that site altogether if at all possible.

-Enabling apps on your Facebook account also gives those apps access to any of your personal Facebook information that are set to “Public”.
+Remember, enabling apps on your Facebook account usually gives those apps access to any of your personal Facebook information that are set to “Public”.

-If you’re going to be using any apps I strongly recommend that you set the privacy level of your posts to “Friends” and your personal information and contact info to “Only Me”.
+Therefore, if you’re going to be using any apps I strongly recommend that you set the privacy level of your photos and posts to “Friends” and everything else to “Only Me”.